 Philip was born in Rwanda.
-Early in his childhood his home country was plunged into civil war.
+Early in his childhood, his home country plunged into a civil war.
 It was a war that quickly degenerated into a terrible genocide.
 Whole families were slaughtered.
-The ‘lucky’ ones were merely orphaned.
+The “lucky” ones were merely orphaned.
 Philip was a lucky one.

-As if the horror of losing his family wasn’t enough, in the aftermath, Philip was sent to an orphanage in a neighboring country.
+As if the horror of losing his family was not enough, in the aftermath, Philip went to an orphanage in a neighboring country.
 In the Kenyan orphanage, he was a stranger in a strange land.
 He was alone and unwelcome.
 Except… he was not alone.

-Philip had been raised in a Christian home.
-When he was plunged into the darkness of a lonely and foreign land, it caused him to rely totally on Christ.
+Philip grew up in a Christian home.
+When he plunged into the darkness of a lonely and foreign land, it caused him to rely totally on Christ.
 He was not alone in this new lonely land.

 He grew up in persecution and suffered the hardship of being a constant outsider.
 Eventually this persecution led Philip to France to seek asylum.
 Philip was one of millions of displaced people seeking a new and better life in France.
 Philip was part of God’s plan.